USPTO 2015–2025 USPTO PatentsView Foreign Corporation

 SKF Aerospace France S.a.s

-USPTO PatentsView assignee record — 44 granted patents across 33 technology areas, active 2016–2024.
-Filing-trend and competitive-moat analysis cross-referenced to USPTO Patent Public Search.
+USPTO PatentsView assignee record - 44 granted patents across 33 technology areas, recorded in grant years 2016–2024.
+Grant-trend analysis is cross-referenced to USPTO Patent Public Search; it does not measure application filings, current R&D, or legal strength.
 Primary class: F16C (SHAFTS; FLEXIBLE SHAFTS; ELEMENTS OR CRANKSHAFT MECHANISMS; ROTARY BODIES OTHER THAN GEARING ELEMENTS; BEARINGS).

 44